Person-Centered Care for Elders

 First, we must try to understand how frightening and anxiety-provoking it is to live with dementia.
 Imagine at any given moment questioning everything in your environment.
 Suddenly, nothing looks or feels familiar, and you aren’t sure what to do next.
 You can’t recall the context for your surroundings or how you fit into what’s happening.
 On top of that, your body isn’t moving like you’re used to because at the same time your motor function is deteriorating, your recall is as well.
 One of the most important things you can do for someone living with dementia is to create a safe and healthy environment.
 That means more than just security, and it’s where person-centered care starts to come into focus.

 Does the environment we create feel sunny and welcoming?
 Are the people inside of our campus both friendly and knowledgeable about the inner and outer workings of memory loss?
 Is the home arranged in a way that supports movement limitations?
-While our elders living with dementia may not always know where they are or how they got there, a person-centered care model allows us to create a campus where they feel instantly content, even when they get a little confused.
+While our elders dealing with dementia in assisted living may not always know where they are or how they got there, a person-centered care model allows us to create a campus where they feel safe and content, even when they get a little confused.

 Joining Someone’s Journey